-The fashion canvas of the 18th century changed radically as the 19th century began and simpler, lighter brushstrokes were applied.
-Fashion in the first two decades mimicked classical Grecian drapery with its fluid lines.
-Bodices were minimal, cut to end under the bust thereby achieving a high waist that defined the silhouette.
+The fashion canvas of the 18th century changed radically as the 19th century began; simpler, lighter brushstrokes were applied.
+With its fluid lines, fashion began to mimic classic Grecian drapery.
+Bodices were minimal, cut to end under the bust and achieving a high waist that defined the silhouette.
 Necklines were predominantly low.
 Sleeves could be long or short.

-Dresses generally opened in the front, with pins or drawstrings as the closures, while the skirts of the dresses had side openings, if any at all.
-The desired effect was one of simplicity.
-White was the most popular color and any applied trimming was used sparingly.
+Dresses generally opened in the front, with pins or drawstrings as closures, while their skirts had side openings, if any at all.
+The effect was one of simplicity.
+White was the most popular color, and any applied trimming was used sparingly.

 Written by The Vintage Fashion Guild